CodeBuffet/AdCoin/doc/build-osx.md

 Running
 -------

-Litecoin Core is now available at `./src/litecoind`
+AdCoin is now available at `./src/litecoind`

 Before running, it's recommended you create an RPC configuration file.